by Rev. Jenny Arthur

 In 2008, a young man we will call "Stanley" was coming around the church where I worked.
 He was 30 years old, homeless, emaciated, super-intelligent and in a full-blown delusional state later diagnosed as schizophrenia.
 I did not want to call the police, because mental illness is not a crime, but I was unsure how to help him.
 Over a couple of weeks, he would come and go.
 Sometimes I would find him camped out and smoking cigarettes in one of the Sunday School rooms, sometimes scavenging in the church kitchen (even eating mayonnaise out of a jar, he was so hungry.)
 I talked with him often, but in his delusional state, it was impossible to reason with him, though he had a large vocabulary and was quite smart.
 All this time I could not figure out how to help him in a meaningful way.

 Over the course of a year, Stanley had much more stability.
-We realized the power of a workplace model for transformative ministry.
+We realized the power of a workplace model for transformative ministry, even if people are not actually working but have a place to be.
 So Bob and I decided to open a separate custom t-shirt shop in Knoxville specifically for cultivating relationships.
 We called it Borderland Tees -- "Borderland" because we wanted to include people on the borders or margins of our society, people who suffer from what Mother Teresa called "a poverty of relationship."
 We offer friendship to people regardless of their circumstance, be it a prison record, addiction, mental illness, disability, homelessness, etc., striving to be "A Place of No Last Chance."
 We enjoy our place in the Old Sevier neighborhood of South Knoxville, which has been a home to people in recovery for many years.
 Our community also includes people who are in none of these situations -- we welcome all who are looking for community, because we've seen good things happen when we support each other.

 Borderland is a social enterprise, not a non-profit, because we want our ministry to be self-funding, much like monasteries where people spend much of their day making something to sell to sustain themselves.
 When people ask if they can donate, we encourage them to buy shirts instead.
 We especially love to print for community organizations, churches, and other small businesses like ourselves; and we love to support people as they develop their own entrepreneurial enterprises.
 We call it "Capitalism for the Common Good."
-We are not a job-training program, but sometimes people find work.
-We are not a housing ministry, but sometimes people find a place to live.
-We are a ministry of individual relationships, not a program.
+We are not a job-training ministry -- we are too small for that!
+But we are a ministry of individual relationships.
 As Bob says, "God is in the retail business, not the wholesale business."